photogabble/tuppence/README.md

 ## Installation

-Its recommended to use [Composer](https://getcomposer.org/) to install this framework and all required dependencies:
+It's recommended to use [Composer](https://getcomposer.org/) to install this framework and all required dependencies:
 ```
 $ composer require photogabble/tuppence
 ```